Measurement of the $CP$ asymmetry in $D^0\to\pi^+\pi^-\pi^0$ decays at Belle II: Candidate reconstruction and selection criteria

 Furthermore, to suppress hadronic clusters, we use selections based on the distribution of the cluster energy in the plane orthogonal to the photon momentum.
 We use the ratios \(E_1/E_9\) and \(E_9/E_{21}\), where \(E_1\), is the energy deposit in the central crystal of the cluster (the one with the highest energy), \(E_9\) is the energy deposit in the \(3\times3\) array of crystals around the cluster center, and \(E_{21}\) is the energy deposit in the \(5\times5\) array of crystals around the cluster center with the four corners removed.
 We also use a boosted decision tree classifier that exploits the Zernike moments of the energy deposit distribution among the crystals \cite{zernike,fastbdt}.

 We combine pairs of photon candidates to form \(\piz\to\g\g\) candidates.
-We require that the invariant mass of the two photons be between \(116\mevcc\) and \(150\mevcc\), and that the \piz momentum be greater than \(0.5\gevc\).
+We require that the invariant mass of the two photons be between \(116\) and \(150\mevcc\) and that the \piz momentum be greater than \(0.5\gevc\).
 This results in a mass resolution of about \(6.5\mevcc\).

-We require that charged particle tracks originate from within the \ac{IR}: the point-of-closest-approach of a track to the \(z\) axis must be less than \(1\cm\) away from the beam interaction point along the \(z\) axis and less than \(0.5\cm\) away in the plane transverse to the \(z\) axis.
+We require that charged particle tracks originate from within the IR: the point of closest approach of a track to the \(z\) axis must be less than \(1\cm\) away from the beam interaction point along the \(z\) axis and less than \(0.5\cm\) away in the plane transverse to the \(z\) axis.
 Furthermore, we require the polar angles of the track momenta to be within the acceptance of the drift chamber for consistency.

 We combine pairs of opposite-charge pion candidates with \piz candidates to form \Dz candidates.
-To suppress background with charged kaons misidentified as pions (\eg, from \DzToKpipiz decays), we require the charged particles' \ac{NNPID} output to be greater than \(0.2\).
-The \ac{NNPID} is performed using information from all subdetectors except the pixel detector \cite{pidnn}.
+To suppress background with charged kaons misidentified as pions (\eg, from \DzToKpipiz decays), we require the charged particles' neural-network-based particle identification (NNPID) output to be greater than \(0.2\).
+The NNPID is performed using information from all subdetectors except the pixel detector \cite{pidnn}.
 This selection is over \(95\%\) efficient and has a kaon-to-pion misidentification rate below \(15\%\).

-To reject random combinations of pions, we require that the \Dz candidate invariant mass \(M\) be between \(1.785\gevcc\) and \(1.95\gevcc\).
+To reject random combinations of pions, we require that the \Dz candidate invariant mass \(M\) be between \(1.785\) and \(1.95\gevcc\).
 The mass resolution is about \(20\mevcc\).
-Additionally, to reject \DzToKspiz decays, the invariant mass of the charged pion pair must not be between \(470\mevcc\) and \(530\mevcc\).
+Additionally, to reject \DzToKspiz decays, the invariant mass of the charged pion pair must not be between \(470\) and \(530\mevcc\).

 We combine \Dz candidates with charged pion candidates to form \DstarpToDzpi candidates.
-These charged pions are required to have an \ac{NNPID} output greater than \(0.1\); this selection is more than \(97\%\) efficient, with a kaon-to-pion misidentification rate below \(20\%\).
+These charged pions are required to have a NNPID output greater than \(0.1\); this selection is more than \(97\%\) efficient, with a kaon-to-pion misidentification rate below \(20\%\).
 To suppress random combinations of particles, we require that the difference between the invariant masses of the \Dstarp and \Dz candidates, \dm, be between \(140\) and \(150\mevcc\).